quantruong3005/seller-churn-prediction/README.md

 ## 🔒 Notes on Data
 - This repo uses **dummy datasets** for demonstration.
 - Original dataset and production model are **proprietary and not included**.
-- To reproduce, you can test with open datasets like [Telco Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

 ---